BurntSushi/quickcheck/README.md

 Changing the call to `range_step_inclusive` results in `sieve` passing all tests for the `prop_all_prime` property.

+In addition, if our bug happened to result in an index out-of-bounds error, then `quickcheck` can handle it just like any other failure---including shrinking on failures caused by runtime errors.

 ### What's not in this port of QuickCheck?